gugarosa/nalp/docs/api/nalp.models.rst

 nalp.models
 ==============

 Each neural network architecture is defined in this package.
-From naïve RNNs to BiLSTMs, you can use whatever suits your needs.
+From naïve RNNs to BiLSTMs, from GANs to TextGANs, you can use whatever suits your needs.

 .. toctree::
     nalp.models.adversarial
+    nalp.models.base
     nalp.models.recurrent

 .. autoapimodule:: nalp.models